AdobeDocs/experience-manager-cloud-service.en/help/security/oauth2-support-for-mail-service.md

 1. Next, go to **Certificates and Secrets**, click on **New client secret** and follow the on screen steps to create a secret.
 Make sure to take note of this secret for later use
 1. Press **Overview** in the left hand pane and copy the values for **Application (client) ID** and **Directory (tenant) ID** for later use

-To recap, you will need to the following information to configure OAuth2 for the Mailer service on the AEM side:
+To recap, you will need to the following information to configure OAuth2 for the Mail service on the AEM side:

 * The Auth URL, which will be constructed with the tenant ID.
 It will have this form: `https://login.microsoftonline.com/<tenantID>/oauth2/v2.0/authorize`
 * The Token URL, which will be constructed with the tenant ID.
 It will have this form: `https://login.microsoftonline.com/<tenantID>/oauth2/v2.0/token`